betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

      count.
    * Any more than 30 days old that have *not* garnered sufficient interest are labeled as `no interest` and closed.
+   * Any issues with sufficient interest are either moved to *Ready For Assignment* or *Ready To Write*.
+     An issue with sufficient interest but no ready author or EB member is moved to *Ready For Assignment*.
-   * Any issues with sufficient interest are moved to *In Progress*.
-An *In Progress* issue must have an **Author** and an **EB Member** who is different from the **Author**.
+     In contrast, a *Ready To Write*  must have an **Author** and an **EB Member** who is different from the **Author**.
      The **EB Member** will be the assignee of the issue.
 The **Author** will be indicated by a reference at the top of the first comment in the issue (*not* an **@** reference, use  `Author:Foo1`, `Author:Foo2` to allow for searches).
 Finally, a deadline is set by assigning a milestone.
-   * An issue with sufficient interest but no ready author or EB member is moved to *Ready For Development*.
-1. Issues in *Ready For Development* are handled as follows
+1. Issues in *Ready For Assignment* are handled as follows
-   * An issue is moved to *In Progress* if a EB member is set as assignee and confirmed author recorded in main issue body in the first line.
+   * An issue is moved to *Ready To Write* if a EB member is set as assignee and confirmed author recorded in main issue body in the first line.
-1. Issues in *In Progress* are handled as follows
+1. Issues in *Ready To Write* are handled as follows
    * Issues in jeopardy of making deadline are reviewed and discussed.
 Authors are nudged and/or deadlines are adjusted.
    * Issues that are woefully beyond deadline are labeled as `no-development` and closed.
    * **Author**s submit Pull Requests (PR) for completed work
-     * Add GitHub issue `#<issue-id>` to PR comment (to link PR and Issue).
+     * Add GitHub issue `#<issue-id>` to PR
-     * Manually add to *In Progress* on *Content Development* project board.
+     * Manually add to *Ready To Write* on *Content Development* project board.
      * Copy details from the issue to the PR: (1) "Assignee" field to indicate EB member, (2) Author name is indicated on first line.
      * Close the associated Issue, add comment that continued discussion will occur in the